 An added benefit of this technique is it will help them learn their way around the parks.

 While it is a little more difficult to teach math at Disney World, it can be done.
 Here are a few tips.

-The most obvious places to give your kids a lesson on American history while at Disney World is at Hall of Presidents in the Magic Kingdom or American Adventure in Epcot.
-Both will teach them something about American history.
+The most obvious places to give your kids a lesson on American history while at Disney World is at Hall of Presidents in the Magic Kingdom and American Adventure in Epcot.
+Both will teach them about American history.

 Geography and Culture

 Your kids can learn a whole year’s worth of geography and culture in World Showcase section of Epcot.

 Each of the pavilions in World Showcase is full of opportunities to learn about each respective country and its people.